 1861 - The Civil War begins with Confederates firing on Fort Sumter, S.C.
-The Union Navy battles river war battles and at Hampton Roads, Mobile Bay, and at Fort Fisher.
+The Union Navy plays an integral part blockading Confederates, keeping them diplomatically and economically contained from other nations.

 1911 - Lt.
 Theodore Ellyson completes his aviator training at the Glenn Curtiss Aviation Camp at North Island, San Diego, Calif., and becomes Naval Aviator No. 1.

 1944 - USS Halibut (SS 232) sinks Japanese army passenger/cargo ship Taichu Maru despite the presence of at least three escort vessels.

 1945 - President Franklin D. Roosevelt dies at Warm Springs, Ga.
 Besides being the nations longest-serving president, he also was an Assistant Secretary of the Navy.

 1962 - U.S. Navy demonstrates new landing craft with retractable hydrofoils, LCVP (H), which are named Highlanders.
 The Navy eventually rejects the craft because it cant keep a straight path like a standard LCVP.